Code-Institute-Submissions/Code-Institute-MS2-myVeganBuddy/README.md

 #### 5. Surface

-Through some research, I've found that Gym websites praise contrast between colour palettes, so I've picked darker tones in contrast with brighter colors, albeit with darker tonalities.
+> I used old cookbooks as an inspiration, and all of them had a clean laytout, mild tonalities to increase the constrast with the images of the recipes.

 > ##### Colours
 >
-> Darker graphite tonalities, black-and-white hero image in contrast with brighter tones - to make components "jump" and to mimic movement.
-> - I've picked a bright, deep ocean blue(#003049) for one of the background-wrappers and a leafy green(#003049) for the other.
+> - I've opted for clean mild palettes such as light brown(#ddbea9) and fucshia (#fec5bb) for the nav bar and the footer.
+> - For the elements of the layout, I picked a whitesmoke and clean palette to follow convention.
-> - For body text, I've used a combination of regular black, white smoke for the bright text.
-For the button togglers and the text the jumbo tron, I've chosen a darker "blood-red" (#AE3A21)
+> - For body text, I've used a combination of shades of black.
->
+> - For the button togglers and I've a bright orange mixed with a vivid green.

 > ##### Typography
 >
-> - "TEKO" font (with fall-back font of Sans-Serif) for main headings.
-This font was picked for its hard angles, to create a stronger contrast with "background-colours".
+> - "Nunito" font (with fall-back font of Sans-Serif) for body content.
-> - "Roboto" font (with fall-back font of Sans-Serif) for body content.
+> - "Yusei Magic" for recipe headers and titles(fall-back font of Sans-Serif).
->
 > ##### Images
 >
-> The images are a representation of what a GYM would have for infrastructure, as a way for customers to see it before visiting the club.
+> - Images are particular to each recipe and are hosted by the API itself [https://rapidapi.com/user/spoonacular].
+>
 ---

 ### Features

 ##### Existing Features

-> - Designed with HTML5, CSS3, Bootstrap and Flex box.
+> - Designed with HTML5, CSS3, JavaScript and Bootstrap.
-> - Single page site with five sections acting as individual pages.
-> - Navigation bar allows the user to easily navigate, regardless of which page visited.
+> - Sticky navigation bar allows the user to easily navigate between pages.
 > - Footer allows the user quick accessibility to social media links.
+> - About page describing the project.
+> - Connected to Spoonacular API [https://rapidapi.com/user/spoonacular].
+> - Search engine to find recipes, according to available ingredients.
+> - Breadcrumbs on Result and Recipe pages to easily navigate through recipes.
-> - Carousel with subtitles to introduce the club's infrastructure.
+> - Recommendation of the day widget, to select random recipes and recommend to the user.
-> - Adjustable pictures with rounded frames for introduce the crew.
-> - Sign up form and find us with an embedded map.
+> - Refined search page to filter results.
+> - Collapsible nutritional information table.

 ##### Features to implement

-> - Sign-in page with functionalities to book classes in advance.
+> - Sign-in page to save favourite recipes, create meal plan and personalised macros.
-> - Settings page to set user's preferences.
+> - Add endpoint to recommend a wine pairing with the recipe.

 ---